 - Did you know you can fry olives, and that they’re delicious?
 You do now!

 IF YOU MAKE THIS RECIPE, LET ME KNOW HOW YOU GET ON BY LEAVING A COMMENT AND RATING BELOW… AND DON’T FORGET TO SIGN UP TO RECEIVE ALL MY NEW RECIPES BY EMAIL!

 Ingredients (UK/Australia?
-Click button below for grams & ml)
+Click below for grams/ml)

 - 1 large onion chopped in half and sliced thinly (so you have half-moon shapes)

 - salad, fresh bread, mayonnaise or chutney (all optional)

 - Heat up the olive oil in a medium to large frying pan / skillet on a medium-high heat.

 - Add the potatoes and onions and season well with salt and pepper.
 Stir fry for a minute or two.
 Then turn the heat right down, cover and let cook slowly for 20 to 25 minutes.
 Stir 2 to 3 times during cooking.

 - Meanwhile, whisk the eggs in a large jug or bowl.
 Grind in more salt and pepper.